Patient Safety

 Risk assessment templates to assess you current practice for selling OTC or P-med sales of medicines that may be liable to abuse.

-Support and Resources to improve patient safety and nominate a Medicines Safety Officer
+Support and Resources to improve patient safety and nominate a Medication Safety Officer

 Responsible pharmacist regulations come into effect on 1 October 2009.